 Matchy-matchy is not ideal for a French farmhouse or Tuscan villa since evolution takes time.
 Patina takes time too along with collecting or inheriting treasures.

-Hunting for just right piece is easier than ever thanks to the internet, yet choosing the proper mix of pieces for a character-rish interior with timelessness STILL takes time.
+Hunting for just right piece is easier than ever thanks to the internet, yet choosing the proper mix of pieces for a character-rich interior with timelessness STILL takes time.

 3. Simplicity Entails a Thousand Details